Lebanon: Clashes erupt as Hezbollah allies protest explosion probe | DW | 14.10.2021

 Shattered glass is seen as army soldiers are deployed after gunfire erupted near the site of the protest

-At least three people died and 20 were wounded Thursday as gunfire and explosions were reported near a protest in Beirut.
+Gunfire killed six people and wounded 30 others Thursday as tensions flared before a protest in Beirut.

 The protest outside the Justice Palace was called for by the Shiite Hezbollah group and its supporters against the lead judge investigating last year's massive blast in Beirut's port.